Coronavirus Health and Safety

 For weekly Levels of Protective Measures updates, visit Penn's COVID-19 Dashboard.

 Before You Arrive on Campus

 - Upload Your Vaccine Record in Workday.
-Fully vaccinated faculty, staff, and post-docs who enter their vaccination record in Workday are exempt from Penn Cares testing.
+Fully vaccinated faculty, staff, and post-docs can enter their booster vaccination record in Workday.
 New hires, those returning from leaves of absence, and those who become fully vaccinated should update their records as soon as possible.

 - Communicate with your supervisor.
 If you have not resumed on-campus work, your school or center leadership will continue to inform you about preparations for your return to campus.